ipab-slmc/exotica/exotica/doc/Using-EXOTica.rst

 Using EXOTica
 *************

-This part of the tutorial assumes that EXOTica is already initialised with a problem and solver fully set up and the problem sent to the solver.
+This part of the tutorial assumes that you have completed the previous step.
+We will work off the same code and get on with soling some motion plans.

-From here we can begin to use EXOTica to solve problems and produce motion plans.
-We will continue to use the exotica example found in ``manual.cpp`` as a reference, starting after initialisation is
+We will continue to use the exotica example found in ``manual.cpp`` as a reference, starting after we sent the problem to the solver:
-complete:

 .. code:: c++